lambdaloop/pyolaf/README.md

 # pyolaf - A Python-based 3D reconstruction framework for light field microscopy

-pyolaf is a Python-based translation of the [oLaF](https://gitlab.lrz.de/IP/olaf/) 3D reconstruction framework for light field microscopy (LFM).
+pyolaf is a Python port of the [oLaF](https://gitlab.lrz.de/IP/olaf/) 3D reconstruction framework for light field microscopy (LFM).

 ## Overview